scgou/Getting-and-Cleaning-Data-Course-Project/README.md

 The R script to run to replicate the cleaning process is run_analysis.R.

-The clean date can be found in the file 'UCI HAR Clean Data.csv'.
+The clean date can be found in the file 'UCI HAR Clean Data.txt'.